This post was originally published in 2017 and was updated in May 2020.

 One of the best dishes we’ve tried in Nicaragua was chicken with jalapeño cream sauce.
 It is traditionally served with fried plantains, steamed rice, salad and avocado.

-I couldn’t find any recipe online so I thought I’d let my tastebuds decice and tried recreate the dish on my own.
+I couldn’t find any recipe online so I thought I’d let my tastebuds decide and tried recreate the dish on my own.
 It’s hard to find fresh jalapeños in New Zealand so I used pickled jalapeño instead.
 The first time I cooked the dish I made it way too hot (too many peppers!) so adjust the amount of jalapeño peppers based on your preference.
-I also used Greek yogurt to make the dish lighter.
-You can of course, use fresh cream which will result in a thicker and creamier version.
+I also found that sour cream works best for this recipt but you can also use fresh cream or even Greek yoghurt.
+Do note that you may consistency will vary depending on the type of cream you use.

 I’ve made the dish twice and I finally have the perfect recipe that closely represents the Nicaraguan dish.
 Even if you haven’t tried Nicaraguan food, don’t be afraid to give this dish a try.
 It certainly won’t disappoint.
 Here’s my recipe for Nicaraguan Jalapeño Cream Chicken: